 It has been often said that Russia can’t be conquered, that is too large, has poor roads and a winter so harsh and long that any invading army is swallowed and destroyed by the elements.
 But how true is that?
 And if it is, how come one of the greatests military tacticians of the age, Napoleon Bonaparte, who by the end of his career had fought more than seventy battles and lost only eight, ignored all the signs and commited the folly of invading Russia in 1812?
 How his army of nearly half a million French and allies ended there, with many of them dying in one of the largest military catastrophes, will be explained here.

-1# Heights of Power
+1# Height of power

-2# Russia and the Continental System
+2# The Continental System

 3# The Russian campaign

 For all their private and public reassurances of friendship, both emperors were ready to make the other yield through violence.
 Austerlitz, Eylau, and Friedland had seen the French and Russians clashing, and Napoleon had always emerged victorious.
 In Austerlitz and Friedland he had decisively crushed the main enemy army, after which he had imposed whatever peace terms on the vanquished.
 Napoleon simply thought he could repeat the deed, inflicting a decisive defeat on Russia and imposing his peace terms.
 Moreover, he counted on the Ottoman Empire and Sweden (both recently at war with Russia) to tie up Russian units.
 Napoleon was counting on a pitched battle west of the Neman River, the border between Polish Lithuania and Belarus, then part of the Russian Empire.
 He had no designs on Russian territory other than securing Alexander’s commitment to the Continental System, and neither him or his marshals ever imagined they would be marching to Moscow.